stat6250-w18/course-questions-wiki/week-03/README.md

 - Answer (ldeng11−stat6250): The original data set would be overwritten by the sorted data set, which is not the good practice because we like to keep the original data set for reference.
 - *Question* (akrishnamurthy-stat6250): Is sort statement mandatory before printing a dataset in SAS ?
 - *Question* (cnguyen77-stat6250): Is the BY statement required in PROC SORT step?
+- *Answer* (asharda-stat6250): The BY statement is required in PROC SORT.
 - *Question* (shatcher4-stat6250): Why do you need to use PROC SORT before PRINT?
 - *Question* (jbettonville-stat6250): Assuming that the BY statement is included in PROC SORT, if an OUT option is not specified, does PROC SORT sort the data in place? (i.e. is the data altered if an OUT option is not specified?)
 - *Question* (aamiri2-stat6250): If the wrong value is accidentally typed on column totals, how can this be corrected?